LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 We will have a lab meeting every week, which everyone should aim to attend.
 The meeting will be a hybrid of in-person and Zoom.
 You can find it on the **Meetings** [calendar](#calendars).
 Note, owing to the relatively small size of the SNaP Lab, we are currently holding a joint lab meeting with the [Holmes Lab](https://holmeslab.rutgers.edu/).

 ### Office hours
 If he is in the lab, you can find Linden in his office.
 His door is almost always open; if it is, feel free to ask for a chat.
 He will typically say yes, though sometimes he can only spare a couple of minutes.
-You can find Linden's lab attendance in the **Where am i?** [calendar](#calendars).
+You can find Linden's lab attendance in the **Where am I?** [calendar](#calendars).

 ### Computers
 All lab members need a computer to get their work done.
 Depending on your role and the specifics of your project, the lab may provide a computer dedicated to you (e.g., laptop or desktop).
 Any computers purchased by the lab will remain the property of the lab and should be treated as such.
 In turn, all computers (including all peripheral equipment) must be returned to the lab when your tenure is complete.